Astrophysical cloaking of a naked singularity: Naked-singularity spacetimes

-Qualitatively the same picture holds for other black hole/naked singularity spacetimes.
+{It is remarkable that there are space-times in alternative theories of gravity in which the functional form of the metric is exactly the same as that of the RN metric.
+For instance, Horndeski's scalar-tensor gravity \citep{horndeski1974}, and Randal-Sundrum brane-world model \citep{randallSundrum1999} have this property.
+Other spacetimes, while having a different metric, preserve the same qualitative features as the RN space-time, illustrated in Fig.~\ref{fig:stabRN}.
+Thus, as long as we do not discuss the specific effects of electric charge, our discussion should apply to several non-RN singularities.}

 For instance, the Kehagias-Sfetsos (KS) spacetime is a spherically symmetric black-hole solution of a modified version of Ho\v{r}ava gravity, which became very popular in the end of the last decade \citep{kehagiasSfetsos2009PhLB}.
 It is given by

 with $\Lambda = - \Phi$.
 It has an additional parameter $\Omega$ which is intrinsic to the theory.
 If $\Omega m^2 > 1/2$, we have a black-hole solution.
 For $\Omega m^2 = 1/2$ we have an extremal black hole (with zero surface gravity), whereas for $\Omega m^2 < 1/2$ the central object is a naked singularity.